listed in order of year Ph.D. was completed

 Ph.D. in Neuroscience, "Nicotine-induced anti-nociception in male and female Sprague-Dawley rats"

-Nate received his PhD in Neuroscience (1999) and a MSN in Nursing (1998) from the Uniformed Services University of the Health Sciences in Bethesda, MD.
+Nate is a Clinical Associate Professor and Director of the Nurse Anesthesia Program at Old Dominion University in Norfolk, VA.
+Nate received his PhD in Neuroscience (1999) and a MSN in Nursing (1998) from USU.
 He also holds a MHS (1990) in Nurse Anesthesia from Texas Wesleyan University.
 Prior to accepting the position at ODU, Nate was Associate Professor of Clinical Nursing and Associate Professor of Nurse Anesthesia at the University of Miami.
 He also holds concurrent positions as Visiting Associate Professor of Nursing at the University of North Florida and as Assistant Professor of Nursing at the Uniformed Services University.

 In addition to his academic appointments, he is a highly qualified program director with over 18 years of experience managing both military and civilian nurse anesthesia programs.
 He is recognized nationally for his expertise in nurse anesthesia curriculum development and program evaluation.
 Likewise, he is a highly regarded and experienced educator whose primary concern is for student learning, particularly in the areas of pharmacology and pathophysiology.